 In 2010, Seven Ponds Nature Center obtained its own 501(c)(3) status, becoming independent from the Michigan Audubon Society.
 Seven Ponds appreciates its longtime relationship with MAS, and remains a partner with this conservation group.

 In 2011, the nature center completed several significant building projects including a second rebuilding of the A-Frame Bridge and work on the Farmhouse and Director’s Residence.
 At the end of this year, the nature center grew by 18 acres with the addition of Robert Arrol’s property on the west side of Richie Pond.
-This brought the total acreage of the center to 486.
+An additional donation of 12 acres of adjacent property raised the nature center's acreage to its current total of 498.

 The nature center lost one of its founders in 2013 with the passing of Bee Naish.
 A staunch supporter from the very beginning, Bee worked tirelessly in the library (so named in her honor), on Heritage Harvest Days, and in many other capacities around the nature center.
 Her curiosity about the natural world was never ending.